EuroPLoP

 Also, the file size of a single submission must not exceed 20MB.

 Make sure that you have the usage rights for materials used in your paper.
-Note that the license Creative Commons Non-Commercial (CC-NC) is not usable since ACM is commercial.
+Note that the license Creative Commons Non-Commercial (CC-NC) is not usable.

 Acceptance Criteria